 The trophy that has gone to quarterbacks 34 out of 81 times, and 14 times since 2000, is likely again going to go to a quarterback: Oklahoma’s Baker Mayfield, the heavy favorite to win this weekend.
+It is clearly a structural thing that is causing all this, QB’s are not intrinsically trophy specialists by birth, no it’s the game that simply prefers them overall.

 How boring.
 How chalk.
 How dreadfully typical.